transcend-information/Linux-NVMe-SNTool/README.md

 # Linux-NVMe-SNTool

-  **The sample code demonstrates that get the Model Name, FW version and Serial No. of Transcend NVMe SSD.
-For Crestron Developer Use. **
+  **For Crestron Developer Use.
+The sample code demonstrates that get the Model Name, FW version and Serial No. of Transcend NVMe SSD.**

   **Build Guide**